This blog was first published in 2020 and updated on December 8, 2021.

 - Use Index Match when your answer depends on more than one lookup column.

-In the next example, Sales Volume of 8,500 is found when Region is West AND Product is Widget 1.
+In the next example, Sales Volume of 8,500 is found when Region is West, AND the Product is Widget 1.
 This requires matching two values instead of one.
 You will need an advanced formula to match more than two values.

 While no one questions Excel’s abilities to calculate and produce elegant reports, the effort to maintain them is often manual and tedious.
 So why not automate these processes wherever possible?
 Here are some of the top use cases for automation:

 - Automate data entry.
 Importing data saves time and reduces or eliminates human error.
-Sometimes even a minor mistake can have a significant impact in finance.
+Sometimes even a minor mistake can have a significant impact on finance.

 - Automate workflows to route tasks from one person to the next, including the approval process.